PrisonTeam/Prison/docs/knownissues_v3.3.x.md

   - most online time, or most mining time (which will probably be better)

-* DONE: Add a few more options to auto features for auto sell, such on full inventory.
-This was removed recently to stabilize some of the new code.
-  - Just refined what was already there.

 * Issue with blocks.
 Explosions are creating "untouchable" blocks that cannot be included in other explosions.
   - My observations were with multiple explosions leaving rings that are within the the radius of an explosion
   - I could break the blocks.
   - jamo said that the pillars that were created on his server could not be broke

-* DONE: Concurrent modification error on the MineTargetPrisonBlock when resetting the mine.
-  tech.mcprison.prison.spigot.game.SpigotWorld.setBlocksSynchronously() (146).
-  Serialize Id the mine resets and provide a locking mechanism that will prevent auto features from being processed when it goes in to a reset mode.
-Also when in a reset mode, prevent another reset from being submitted so they cannot run concurrently or back to back.
-Maybe attach a cooldown to the resets too, such as 10 seconds would be long enough to prevent a runaway chained reaction.
-     - DONE: Create an object such as a MineStateToken that will hold the state of the mine reset (in progress, mineable, stable, usable, locked, etc... not sure proper terminology right now... or how many states), with a serial number that will be incremented on each reset.
-     - (on hold) Do not perform a clear on the collection of MineTargetPrisonBlocks within the mine.
-Just replace the collection with a new collection and let the garbage collection handle reclaiming all resources.
-Carefully review for possible memory leaks.
-May be a good idea to hold on to that collection and submit a task that runs in about 30 seconds to perform a clear on the collection to release the resources.
-This may be important since the target blocks contains references to the stats blocks and may not be GC'd automatically.
-May want to null those refs first too.
-     MineReset.clearMineTargetPrisonBlocks() (1799)

-* DONE: PlayerCache Time per Mine stats - not recording correctly.

 * Review placeholders - add and test placeholders that are tied to playerCache stats

-* DONE: new auto features autosell should place items in inventory that have no sell value.
-Items that cannot be auto sold.

 * Mine Bombs - Finish
     - Add sound and particle effects